hoodiehq/hoodie-store-client/README.md

 ---

-Reset hoodie client and emit `reset` events so plugins can reset as well.
+Reset hoodie client and emit `reset` event so plugins can reset as well.
-Returns a promise

 ```js
 hoodie.reset()
 ```

+Resolves without argument.

 ### hoodie.on

-Subscribe to account event.
+Subscribe to event.

 ```js
 hoodie.on(eventName, handler)